dwar42vo/basic-scanlator/README.md

 ## Examples

-If you wish to translate a Japonese to English interactively:
+If you wish to translate a Japanese manga to English interactively, run:

 ```
 ./basic_scanlator.sh jp en deepl